Katie is helping her mother get her Magic Shop ready for Halloween – which as every kid knows is on October 31st.

 “Oh Yikes!” thought Katie.
 “I’ll never live this down.”

 But then the broom stick started to swoop back down from the moonlit sky – it was coming down really fast, and very steeply – and Katie wondered how her Great Aunt managed to hang on, especially at her age.
-But then, she wasn’t hanging on any more – she slid off the stick and was dangling by one arm:
+But then, she wasn’t hanging on any more – she slid off the stick and was dangling by one arm.

 Katie put her hands to her face: “I can’t bear to look anymore” she said.
 But through a chink in her fingers she saw her Great Aunt come tumbling off her stick and fall down somewhere into the park.

-Kate screamed “AAAHH THAT’S MY Aunt!” and people stared at her.
+Katie screamed “AAAHH THAT’S MY Aunt!” and people stared at her.
 She was too alarmed to care.
 She was running down the road to the entrance to the park.
 The gate was locked, but she managed to vault over it with a quick little weight-defying spell that made her bound like she was on the moon.

 A weird creature was wading through the water.
 Katie froze.
-“Could it be,” she thought, “some kind of ghoul that wakes up on Halloween?” – but of course it wasn’t a ghoul – it was her Aunt who had landed in the pond.
+“Could it be,” she thought, “some kind of ghoul that wakes up on Halloween?” – but of course it wasn’t a ghoul – it was her Great Aunt who had landed in the pond.

 “YEE-HA!” she called.
-“Did you see me fly Katie ?
+“Did you see me fly Katie?
 Just like the old days.
 Only I seem to have broken my broom.
 Pity.
 I’ve had that one since way back when.
 They don’t make ‘em like that anymore.”

 The next day, Isis sent Katie a link to a video on YouTube.
 It showed a Halloween Witch flying over the rooftops amid the fireworks and crashing.
-Only most of the comments were agreed on one thing: “NICE FAKE !”
+Only most of the comments were agreed on one thing: “NICE FAKE!”

-Which was one of the good things about magic.
+This was one of the good things about magic.
 If people don’t believe in it, they will think it’s just trickery when they see it.

 When Katie got to school on Monday, nobody was teasing her.
 Emma even said: “I wish I had a Great Aunt like yours.
 She was really cool in her costume.
-All my relatives are so boring they are just embarrassing. ”
+All my relatives are so boring they are just embarrassing.”

-At first Katie thought, “If only my relatives were boring, I’d be so glad, ” And then she realised: “Yes, people are often a bit embarrassed about their family – but usually there is no need, because other people see them quite differently.”
+At first Katie thought, “If only my relatives were boring, I’d be so glad.”
+And then she realised: “Yes, people are often a bit embarrassed about their family – but usually there is no need, because other people see them quite differently.”

 But all the same, she was glad that Halloween was over, and that her Great Aunt Chloe had flown home safely on a new broom stick that couldn’t go nearly as fast as the old one.